 I don’t think she would do the same thing for me now.
 And I couldn’t bear her being disappointed in me.

-askthemerchantandcompany asked: If you had to pull anypony (or griffin, buffalo, ect.) from history to join you... wherever you are, for a week who would it be and why?
+askthemerchantandcompany said: If you had to pull anypony (or griffin, buffalo, ect.) from history to join you... wherever you are, for a week who would it be and why?

 Myself from before Willow’s death, to knock some sense into my stupid head.
 Damned hindsight.

 Alternatively, Princess Celestia from before the war.
 Maybe she’d get a good look at the outside and decide her ponies needing to wear an extra pair of socks to keep their hoofsies warm through the winter is less of a sacrifice than turning Equestria to ashes.

 For a brief moment I thought about Willow.
 But no, I wouldn’t want her to see me like this.

 Anonymous said: you know Redeye, a lot of people give you shit or gave you shit as it were, but whenever I read of your experiances I come across the knowlage that in your position I would do far worse and infact admire what you tried your damnest to do.
 Far undervalued is the ability to understand that some beings are monsters most of all when we realise that we are one of them or close enough to do what must be done, and some like you did better than that, and for that I applaud you.
 All I ever did was shoot.

 To the one who somehow sent me a 9mm pistol and a shard of glass… you KNOW that the transformation made me rather tough and regenerating quickly?
 All I achieved is sinus ache, because that’s where the bullet is stuck, damned be my adamantium infused skull.